PolarisProject/salesforceStyleGuide/Apex style guide.md

 Native Apex methods and classes should generally be referenced as written in official Salesforce documentation.
 This means that schemas and classes are `UpperCamelCase` and methods are `lowerCamelCase`.
 The only deviation from this rule is `SObject` which should be written as such (in the documentation, it is usually written `sObject` which does not conform to this style guide and should not be used).

 However, when referencing any metadata (SObject, SObjectField, FieldSet, Action, Class, Page, etc.), use the declared capitalization.
-When referencing a method, field, etc., that is not capitalized according to these rules, use the declared capitalization.
+Even when referencing a method, field, etc., that is not capitalized according to these rules, still use the declared capitalization.

 <a name="example"></a>
 ### Example